sbslee/streamlit-openai/README.md

 Welcome to the `streamlit-openai` package!

-This package provides a Streamlit component for creating chat interfaces using OpenAI’s API.
-It supports both the Chat Completions and Assistants APIs, and also includes integration with OpenAI’s built-in tools, such as function calling and file search.
+This package provides a Streamlit component for building interactive chat interfaces powered by OpenAI's API.
+It supports both the Chat Completions and Assistants APIs, with built-in integration for OpenAI tools such as function calling, file search, and more.

+Below is a quick overview of the package's key features:

+- Easily create chat interfaces in Streamlit
+- Support for OpenAI’s Chat Completions and Assistants APIs
+- Real-time streaming responses
+- Integration with OpenAI tools: Function Calling, File Search, and Code Interpreter
+- File input support for richer interactions
+- Fully customizable chat interface, including model selection, temperature, and more

 # Table of Contents
 - [Installation](#installation)